My desire to indulge in some yoga came out after I witnessed the perfect family in India.

 I think that’s what he said, or maybe it was just ‘can you pass me a fork please Daddy.’

 With my paranoia running wild, I vowed there and then that things were about to change.
-I silently promised myself that once I got to Rajasthan, I would seek out a teacher and would indulge in yoga.
-Then my family would resemble this idyl of calm and have dirty hair.
+I silently promised myself that once I got to Rajasthan, I would seek out a teacher and I would indulge in yoga.

 On arrival at Udaipur two days later, Brian and I were exploring the streets early in the morning while the kids were still slobbering in bed.